bohdon/site-bohdon-content/content/docs/smooth-sdf-shape-edges.md

 {{< magnify src="/img/smooth-sdf-shape-edges/demoShapes_filterBiasUVs.png" alt="uv filter width bias result" >}}

-- Beautiful, no notes.
+- Beautiful, no notes... well... some notes:
-- Well... some notes, the overall image quality feels good but not better than many vector drawing applications.
-For the price though, this seems more than acceptable.
+- The overall image quality feels good but not better than many vector drawing applications.
+- The .25x feels a tiny bit fuzzy, but it's better than it disappearing when crunched to small sizes.
 - The remaining artifacts and disintegration are gone.
+- For the price, this seems more than acceptable.

 Now that we're giving DDX/DDY a float2, it will return a float2, and interestingly DDX will only output to R channel, and DDY to G channel.
 So we need to use component masks to grab the values this time.